haphert/TrinityCore_wotlk_classic_continued/README.md

 ## Info

-The goal of this is to revive Wotlk_Clasic Trinity Core sicne the master chose to drop the branch.
+The goal of this is to revive Wotlk_Clasic Trinity Core since the master chose to drop the branch.
 I refuse to let it die or be worked on by someone for profit as shown on youtube.
 Full upload goal is for 9/13/24.